grooveshark/objective-c-style-guide/README.md

 }
 ```

-* There should be exactly one blank line between methods to aid in visual clarity and organization.
-Whitespace within methods should separate functionality, but often there should probably be new methods.
 * Prefer using auto-synthesis.
 But if necessary, `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.
 * Colon-aligning method invocation should often be avoided.
 There are cases where a method signature may have >= 3 colons and colon-aligning makes the code more readable.
 Please do **NOT** however colon align methods containing blocks because Xcode's indenting makes it illegible.